Use Custom XML Parts in Aspose.Cells with JavaScript via C++

 Using Custom XML Parts in Aspose.Cells

-Custom XML Parts are the XML data that is stored by different applications like SharePoint etc. inside the Excel file.
+Custom XML Parts are XML data stored by applications such as SharePoint inside the Excel file.
 This data is consumed by different applications that need it.
-Microsoft Excel does not make use of this data so there is no GUI to add it.
-You can view this data by changing the extension of .xlsx into .zip and then by opening it using WinZip.
-You can also open the ZIP file using any third-party Windows zip utility such as WinRAR or WinZip etc. The data is present inside the customXml folder.
+Microsoft Excel does not make use of this data, so there is no GUI to add it.
+You can view this data by changing the extension of .xlsx to .zip and then opening it with WinZip.
+You can also open the ZIP file using any third‑party Windows zip utility such as WinRAR or WinZip, etc. The data is present inside the customXml folder.

 You can add custom XML parts using Aspose.Cells for JavaScript via C++ through the ContentTypePropertyCollection method.

-The following sample code makes use of ContentTypePropertyCollection method and adds the Book Catalog XML and its name is BookStore.
+The following sample code makes use of the ContentTypePropertyCollection method and adds the Book Catalog XML, naming it BookStore.
 The following image shows the result of this code.
-As you can see, Book Catalog XML is added inside the BookStore node which is the name of this property.
+As you can see, the Book Catalog XML is added inside the BookStore node, which is the name of this property.

 JavaScript code to use custom XML parts